ottolauncher/py-rtsupports/README.md

 - Adding Authentication and Authorization features;
 - Implements the frontend

-We will add all thoses sooner.
+We will add all these sooner.
 Thank You for your times and happy coding.